Guaranteed-Rate/GuaranteedRate.Sextant/README.md

 * A common and consistant configuration system using CommonDataObjects
 * EncompassUtils.FieldUtils - This class dynamically loads and classifies all fieldIds on the Encompass server.
 * EncompassUtils.LoanDataUtils - This class has methods for extracting all Loan Fields into a Dictionary.
+* EncompassUtils.Reporting - This class has methods for common reports.
 * Logging outside of Encompass (via Loggly) so that Logs are easy to access, searchable, and do not add load onto the Encompass server.
 * Metrics (via Datadog) which allows tracking of events, latency, usage, etc without adding any load onto the Encompass server.